Privacy Notice for Generation New Era families

 It is your choice whether we will share your contact details and personal information with government departments and agencies, and NHS organisations.
 We will do this to add information about your and your child’s health, education, and social care records from these organisations to your survey data.
 Adding information to your survey responses helps us to understand the things that affect your and you child’s life and to produce research about a new generation.

-Linked data is pseudonymised and deposited at the UK Data Service and similar research environments.
+Linked data is deposited with the UK Data Service and similar research environments after any information that could directly identify you has been removed.

 Your address and postcode are also used to match data on your location/neighbourhood to your study data.
 The information that we add is about your local area as a whole, your street or sometimes your specific address or property.
 This includes a broad range of data including Ordnance Survey, housing, environment, weather data or economic characteristics of your area such as deprivation levels.